spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-install.md

 1. Pre-installation: Create a [Spot Programmatic token](https://docs.spot.io/administration/api/create-api-token ) (or use an existing one) for the cluster.

->**Important**: The recommendation is to generate a programmatic (API) token not associated with a specific person.
-If a person leaves the company, any token associated with that person will be deleted when the user account is deleted, and the Ocean Controller will not function.
+>**Important**: The recommendation is to generate a programmatic (API) token not associated with a specific account.
+This ensures that the token will not be deleted when the user account is deleted, in which case the Ocean Controller would not function.

 2. Install the Ocean Controller via [Helm](https://docs.spot.io/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-install?id=install-via-helm), [Script](https://docs.spot.io/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-install?id=install-via-script), or [Terraform](https://docs.spot.io/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-install?id=install-via-terraform).